ericmjonas/netmotifs/README.md

 note there is a chance you will have to set LD_LIBRARY_PATH to `$ANACONDA_ROOT/lib`

 To validate, try running `tests/modelexample.ipynb` from an ipython notebook

+# osx build instructions
+Honestly, don't even try, getting brew to install the right gcc and boost and cmake to interoperate with anaconda is enough of a challenge that, unless you're doing local develoment, it's not worth it.

+`CC=gcc-5 CXX=g++-5 cmake -DCMAKE_INSTALL_PREFIX=$ANACONDA_ROOT/ ../`